List of cities in Iowa

 Iowa is a state located in the Midwestern United States.
-As of 2010, there are 947 incorporated cities in the U.S. state of Iowa.
-According to the 2010 United States Census, Iowa has 3,046,355 inhabitants and 55857.13 sqmi of land.
+As of 2010, there are 943 incorporated cities in the U.S. state of Iowa.
+According to the 2020 United States census, Iowa has 3,190,369 inhabitants and 55857.13 sqmi of land.

-Iowa is divided into 99 counties and has 947 cities.
+Iowa is divided into 99 counties and has 943 cities.
 Every incorporated place in Iowa is called a "city", regardless of population.
 Incorporated cities can choose one of six forms of municipal government that differ primarily on how the legislative and administrative responsibilities are separated: mayor-council, mayor-council with an appointed manager, council-manager-at-large, commission, council-manager-ward, home rule charter or special charter.
 Most operate as mayor–council.
-490 of Iowa's 947 cities—slightly more than half—have fewer than 500 residents.

-According to the 2010 Census, 1,950,256 of Iowa's 3,046,355 residents lived in urban areas, accounting for 64.0% of the population.
+According to the 2020 Census, 2,014,831 of Iowa's 3,190,369 residents lived in urban areas, accounting for 63.1% of the population.
 The first city to incorporate was Farmington on January 11, 1841, while the most recent was Maharishi Vedic City on July 25, 2001.
-The largest city by population and by land area is Des Moines with 203,433 residents and 90.65 sqmi.
-The smallest cities by population are Beaconsfield and Le Roy, each with 15 residents.
+The largest city by population and by land area is Des Moines with 214,133 residents and 90.65 sqmi.
+The smallest city by population is Le Roy with 11 residents.